Fossil Cycad National Monument

 Fossil Cycad National Monument was a national monument in the U.S. state of South Dakota beginning in 1922.
 The site contained hundreds of fossils of the cycad-like bennettitalean plant Cycadeoidea, one of the world's greatest concentrations.
 Because vandals stole or destroyed all of the visible fossils, it was withdrawn as a national monument in 1957.
 It is located in northwestern Fall River County, on U.S. Route 18, northeast of the city of Edgemont.

+Despite the name of the National Monument, Cycadeoidea- the most common fossil at the site- was not in fact a true cycad but a member of the Bennettitales, a different, now-extinct order of plants only distantly related to cycads.